-Here’s an elegant yet very quick and easy starter that suits just about any menu: a ‘carpaccio’ of smoked salmon, dressed simply with oil and lemon.
+Here’s an elegant yet very quick and easy starter that suits just about any menu: Smoked Salmon Carpaccio, thin slices of smoked salmon, dressed simply with oil and lemon.

-NOTES: As many readers will know, the original carpaccio, as invented by Giuseppe Cipriani for his renowned Venice bar, was made with very thinly sliced beef fillets, dressed with a creamy mayonnaise-based sauce.
-These days, the term applies to a multitude of dishes featuring thinly sliced or pounded meat or fish, including most commonly not just beef, but veal, venison, tuna, swordfish or salmon, usually dressed with oil and lemon seasoned with salt, pepper and aromatic herbs.
+As we’ve pointed out on this blog, the original carpaccio, as invented by Giuseppe Cipriani for his renowned Venice bar, was made with very thinly sliced beef fillets, dressed with a creamy mayonnaise-based sauce.
+These days, the term can apply to a multitude of dishes featuring thinly sliced or pounded meat or fish, including most commonly not just beef, but veal, venison, tuna, swordfish or salmon, usually dressed with oil and lemon seasoned with salt, pepper and aromatic herbs.
 The charm of using smoked salmon, of course, is that you can buy it pre-sliced, which eliminates an awful lot of work.
 And the resulting contrast of orange and green, while perhaps not true to Carpaccio’s style, is lovely to behold all the same.